12.8K Shares

 #6 Love / Sex Addiction

-Many people believe “If I could just get a partner, or if I was having regular sex with someone, the pain and emptiness would go away.”
+Many people believe, “If I could just get a partner, or if I was having regular sex with someone, the pain and emptiness would go away.”

 Love and sex addiction is a common form of self-avoidance that leads to dependence, enmeshment, co-dependency, and abusive and painful relationships.

-Doing the essential self-work grants the foundation for two people to come together, not as a futile attempt to escape inner wounds, but to grow, evolve and expand together.
+Doing the essential self-work grants the foundation for two people to come together, not as a futile attempt to escape inner wounds, but to grow, evolve, and expand together.

 #7 Workaholism

-Of course that day never comes.
+Of course, that day never comes.

 #8 Being Concerned With Everyone Else’s Issues

 Additionally, many people use gossiping and “drama” to self-avoid.
-It can provide the emotional energy to help people get out of depression, only momentarily.
+It can provide the emotional energy to help people get out of depression, but only momentarily.
 Then this comes at the price of all addictions – a further stripping away of self.

-Interestingly, what triggers us and takes our attention is usually the trauma we have not healed yet, or the aspects about ourselves that we dislike about ourselves that we have deeply disowned.
+Interestingly, what triggers us and takes our attention is usually the trauma we have not healed yet or the aspects about ourselves that we dislike about ourselves that we have deeply disowned.

 They deeply and devotedly became and then generated the change they wanted to see in their world.